 The Group provides a superannuation contribution for all Australian-based employees to their nominated superannuation fund.
 This contribution is to provide benefits for employees and their dependants in retirement, and for relevant employees, disabilities or death.
 In accordance with the applicable regulation in Australia, the Group is required to contribute at a minimum rate of 9.5% of ordinary time earnings of the Australian-based employee.
-Also in accordance with the applicable regulation contributions at the maximum super contribution base.
+Also in accordance with the applicable regulation in Australia, the Group caps the superannuation contributions at the maximum super contribution base.
 The maximum super contribution base is used to determine the maximum limit on any individual employee's earnings base for each quarter of any financial year.
 Organisations do not have to provide the minimum support for the part of earnings above this limit.